Skip to main content.

 Bicycles on Campus

-A roughly estimated 15% of the student body has a bicycle on campus at any given time.
+A roughly estimated 15% of the student body has a bicycle.
 Students who live on campus typically park their bikes in front of the residence hall they live in.
 Bicycles should be secured with standard bike locks.
 Bikes left outside should be locked and secured on a bike rack.
 Do not secure bikes to trees, lamp posts, fences or any other similar structure.
-Bikes may not be stored in hallways as they impede egress causing a fire safety hazard.
+Bikes may not be stored in hallways as they impede egress and cause a fire safety hazard.

 Bicycles on Campus